-So our first immediate thing we noticed when we came back to Aus is the cheap supermarket chain, ALDI.
+So our first immediate thing we noticed when we came back to Australia is the cheap supermarket chain, ALDI.
 I know it’s not everyone’s cup of tea but we became ALDI converts a few years back.
-That random aisle in the middle of ALDI.

-I always raved about ALDI to my brother in England and although he wasn’t convinced by it, we decided to continue shopping there when we moved back for six months.
+I’ve always raved about ALDI to my brother in England and although he wasn’t convinced by it, we decided to continue shopping there when we moved back to England for six months.

 Sometimes we’d buy fresh fruit or veg and by the next morning it had mould growing on it.
 The random sometimes awesome / sometimes bizarre products were really bad as well.
 Had we just missed out on the good stuff or was there never any good random products to buy?

 When we came back to Australia and did our food shop back at ALDI we were so shocked at how amazing it was, we posted some insta stories and had so many of you send us messages about how you love this supermarket too.